-Researchers, scientists, and developers are advancing science by accelerating their high performance computing (HPC) applications on NVIDIA GPUs using specialized libraries, directives, and language-based programming models.
-From computational science to AI, CUDA-X HPC, OpenACC, and CUDA® are GPU-accelerating applications to deliver groundbreaking scientific discoveries.
+Researchers, scientists, and developers are advancing science by accelerating their high-performance computing (HPC) applications on NVIDIA GPUs, which have the computational capacity to tackle today’s most challenging scientific problems.
+From computational science to AI, GPU-accelerated applications are delivering groundbreaking scientific discoveries.
 And popular languages like C, C++, Fortran, and Python are being used to develop, optimize, and deploy these applications.

-A directive-based programming model for easy on-ramping to parallel computing on GPUs, CPUs, and other devices.
+Directive-based programming models provide an easy on-ramp to parallel computing on GPUs, CPUs, and other devices.

-A parallel computing platform and programming model designed to deliver the most flexibility and performance for GPU-accelerated applications
+CUDA is a parallel computing platform and programming model designed to deliver the most flexibility and performance for GPU-accelerated applications.

 Scientists and Researchers

 With scientific discoveries taking priority, domain scientists are utilizing GPUs to achieve faster results while minimizing programming efforts.
 Scientists in fields such as computational fluid dynamics, climate, weather and ocean, molecular dynamics, quantum chemistry, and physics, among others, see 3–10X code speedups on GPUs.

 "Today, researchers can take advantage of GPUs to approach computational models for drug discovery and design that are accurate, affordable, and achievable.
 With adequate computational resources, it is now possible to optimize a lead in days or weeks, instead of months."Taisung Lee, Associate Research Professor, Rutgers University, and Co-Developer of Amber

 - Check if your application is already accelerated on GPUs.
 The list is available in the GPU Applications Catalog and containers on NVIDIA NGC™.